Clinical UM Guideline

 Plagiocephaly, regardless of suture closure status, can be classified as either brachycephaly or scaphocephaly.
 Brachycephaly refers to a head shape that is not asymmetric but is disproportionately short, with the head being abnormally wide.
 Scaphocephaly is the opposite, with the head being abnormally narrow.

-The available medical evidence addressing the treatment non-synostotic plagiocephaly does not include any randomized prospective comparative clinical trials which establish the efficacy of an adjustable cranial orthosis as a treatment method.
-However there are other studies available which address this issue.
-In a retrospective nonrandomized controlled study, Teichgraeber et al. (2002) evaluated treatment outcomes in groups of children with positional brachycephaly and plagiocephaly and concluded that the use of a cranial orthotic device was effective for both groups, but that more children in the plagiocephaly group were normalized after treatment.
-In this study infants were treated with either repositioning (n=132) or with the Dynamic Orthotic Cranioplasty band (DOC Band, n=292).
+There are many other less rigorously designed studies available which address this issue.
+In a retrospective, nonrandomized controlled study, Teichgraeber et al. (2002) evaluated treatment outcomes in groups of children with positional brachycephaly and plagiocephaly and concluded that the use of a cranial orthotic device was effective for both groups, but that more children in the plagiocephaly group were normalized after treatment.
+In this study, infants were treated with either repositioning (n=132) or with the Dynamic Orthotic Cranioplasty band (DOC Band, n=292).
 Of the 292 treated with a molding orthotic, 64 were brachycephalic and 228 had plagiocephaly.
 Of the 64 infants with brachycephaly who were treated with banding, 33 met specific inclusion criteria: charted diagnosis of brachycephaly, age 12 months or less, and complete anthropomorphic measurements recorded in the record.
 In the brachycephalic group, significant improvement occurred in the cephalic index (p<0.01) after treatment with the DOC Band, but infants were described as still significantly different from age and sex adjusted norms.
-Only one child in this group normalized to within 1 standard deviation (SD) of the norm by the end of treatment.
+Only 1 child in this group normalized to within 1 standard deviation (SD) of the norm by the end of treatment.
 In this study, cranial orthotic treatment was reported as more effective in treating posterior plagiocephaly than brachycephaly, but specific data with benchmark norms were not provided.
 The limitations of this study included its retrospective design and the lack of reporting of comparative data from the group treated with positioning alone.

 Hutchison et al. conducted a prospective case series study of 161 subjects with deformational plagio- or brachycephaly (2011).
 At baseline, 47% of subjects were in the severe range, 31% were in the moderate range and 22% were in the mild range.
 At follow-up, 77 (61%) of the subjects had achieved the normal range for head shape, and only 5 (4%) were in the severe range.
 The authors report that they saw reductions in overall severity levels and that many subjects with severe initial conditions were in the normal range at follow-up.